ondato/ondato-sdk-flutter/README.md

 end
 ```

+2. In the same `ios/Podfile` add `platform :ios, '11.0'` at the top of the file;

-For camera usage access add in `ios/Runner/Info.plist`:
+3. Add camera usage description in `ios/Runner/Info.plist`:

 ```
 <key>NSCameraUsageDescription</key>
 	<string>Required for document and facial capture</string>